katiezgriffith/BrightPaths-Capstone-Project/README.md

 Now what?
 Do you need inspiration?
 Got you covered.
 Navigate to the top right of the page to the pink button labeled "Need Inspiration"
 <img width="82" alt="image" src="https://user-images.githubusercontent.com/92332914/144409868-8716a499-3c65-4174-98cb-ad8d81c00bdd.png">

-This button will direct you to a youtube videe of Top Travel Destinations in 2021.
+This button will direct you to a youtube video of Top Travel Destinations in 2021.
 <img width="560" alt="image" src="https://user-images.githubusercontent.com/92332914/144410066-39366db6-ff49-439b-aa46-2a41f7e56894.png">